MoonPoet/xaprb-src/content/blog/2007/01/06/a-new-home-for-innotop-in-the-new-year.md

 *   Readline support.
 *   Monitor multiple servers simultaneously.
-*   Monitor master/slave status and control slaves.
+*   Monitor master/replica status and control replicas.
 *   Columns can have user-defined expressions as their data sources.
 *   Better configuration tools.
 *   InnoDB status information is merged into `SHOW VARIABLES` and `SHOW STATUS` information, so you can access it all together.